memfault/interrupt/_drafts/gdbundle.md

 ### Requirements

-gdbundle has a couple requirements.
+gdbundle has a couple of requirements.

 #### Python-compatible GDB